sandeepsa1/dsa/README.md

 Implement array sort algorithms Bubble Sort, Insertion Sort, Selection Sort, Merge Sort, Quick Sort and Heap Sort.

 ### 03-two-pointer-technique
-Using Two Pointer Technique to solve Two Sum Problems, K Sum Problems and Array duplicate removal.
+Using Two Pointer Technique to solve Two Sum Problems, K Sum Problems and Array Duplicate Removal.

+### 04-sliding-window-technique
+The Sliding Window Technique is commonly used to solve problems involving subarrays, substrings, or other contiguous subsequences in arrays or strings.
+Here we see how to find Maximum Sum Subarray of Size K and Longest Substring Without Repeating Characters using sliding window technique.